Frequently Asked Questions After Surgery

 Postoperative Congestive Heart Failure

 The heart may lose contractility following open-heart surgery.
-This may occur from surgical manipulations induding temporarily stopping the heart, incision and placing suture materials.
+This may occur from surgical manipulations inducing temporarily stopping the heart, incision and placing suture materials.
 Following the mitral valve repair surgery, tricuspid regurgitation may temporarily become prominent.
 The Tricuspid valve is located on the right side of the heart and severe tricuspid regurgitation may lead to retention of fluid in the abdomen.

 Postoperative Pulmonary Dysfunction